paraickenny/inferAMP/README.md

-# inferCNV
+# inferAMP
 Genome scale copy number inference from discrete reports of gene-level amplifications on somatic cancer NGS testing reports

-A working version of the web implementation is at http://infercnv.org
+A working version of the web implementation is at http://inferamp.org

+Note: The code was initially named inferCNV but changed name to inferAMP on 6/10/2019 when we determined that the other name was alread in prior use.

 Two directories are provided: